Google Yourself, You Might Be Surprised

 If you search for yourself on Google, you may be surprised by the results.
-Things you posted on social media without thinking twice; blog posts or news reports that mention you in an unflattering or libelous manner; an embarrassing photo; even your home address or phone number... all of these are examples things you'd probably wish you could remove from Google.
+Things you posted on social media without thinking twice; blog posts or news reports that mention you in an unflattering or libelous manner; an embarrassing photo; public information such as property records, court records, or political affiliation; even your home address or phone number... all of these are examples things you'd probably wish you could remove from Google.

 Recently I saw an example of a well-meaning person who saw a neighbor dumping trash.
 He posted a photo on social media of the man's truck, along with his name, license plate number and home address.
 Thankfully, several people warned that this could put both the poster and the bad neighbor in danger, and the personal information was removed.
 But that doesn't always happen.

 It's not easy to remove information from Google (or any other search engine), once it gets found and indexed.
-Google's business is indexing Internet content so that people can search it.
-Since Google does not control what is published on the Web, you have to start with the person who did publish what you want removed.
+Google's business is indexing Internet content so that people can search for it.
+Since Google does not control what is published on the Web, you have to start with the person or entity that published what you want removed.

 If you published something you regret, delete it.
 If the offending info is on someone else's site, ask the poster, publisher or site administrator to delete it.
+Look for a "Contact Us" or "About" page on the website to find their contact information.
 Then, when Google's Web-crawler indexes the site again, it will delete Google's cached copy of the now-missing content, and it will no longer appear in search results.
 But that may take a while, depending on how often Google indexes that particular website.
 To speed up the process, you can file a remove outdated content request with Google.
 But first, you must be sure that the content you want removed from Google search results has been removed from the Web.

 If you can't get the content owner to remove the offending content, there are some special cases in which Google will intervene.
 On the Remove your personal information from Google help page, Google lists things such as "non-consensual explicit or intimate personal images," "financial, medical and national ID information," and cases where “doxxing” (exposing information with an intent to harm) is involved.
 Google won't help you remove the offending information from the page where it exists but they will expunge it from their search engine database so it is not easily found.